Turkey: Parties and elections

 Elections in Turkey are held for six functions of government: presidential (national), parliamentary (national), municipality mayors (local), district mayors (local), provincial or municipal council members (local), and muhtars (local).
 Referendums are also held occasionally.
 Every Turkish citizen who has turned 18 has the right to vote and stand as a candidate at elections.
 Universal suffrage for both sexes has been applied throughout Turkey since 1934.
 In Turkey, turnout rates of both local and general elections are high compared to many other countries, which usually stands higher than 80%.
 President Recep Tayyip Erdoğan is currently serving as the head of state and head of government. Özgür Özel is the Main Opposition Leader.
-The last parliamentary and presidential elections were in 2023.

-The Constitutional Court can strip the public financing of political parties that it deems anti-secular or having ties to terrorism, or ban their existence altogether.
 The electoral threshold for political parties at national level is seven percent of the votes.
 Smaller parties can avoid the electoral threshold by forming an alliance with other parties.
 Independent candidates are not subject to an electoral threshold.

 On the right side of the Turkish political spectrum, parties like the Democrat Party, Justice Party, Motherland Party, and Justice and Development Party became the most popular political parties in Turkey, winning numerous elections.
 Turkish right-wing parties are more likely to embrace the principles of political ideologies such as conservatism, nationalism or Islamism.
 On the left side of the spectrum, parties like the Republican People's Party, Social Democratic Populist Party and Democratic Left Party once enjoyed the largest electoral success.
 Left-wing parties are more likely to embrace the principles of socialism, Kemalism or secularism.

+The Constitutional Court can strip the public financing of political parties that it deems anti-secular or having ties to terrorism, or ban their existence altogether.

+On 20 May 2016, the Turkish parliament stripped almost a quarter of its members of immunity from prosecution, including 101 deputies from the pro-Kurdish HDP and the main opposition CHP party.
+In its 2023 report, the European Commission criticized how democratic institutions in Turkey operate.
+The criticism was rejected by Turkey.